Casirivimab and Imdevimab photo

 - Adverse events reported as Grade 3 or 4 in the clinical trial with these drugs were pneumonia, hyperglycemia, nausea and vomiting (2,400 mg casirivimab and imdevimab), intestinal obstruction and dyspnea (8,000 mg casirivimab and imdevimab)

-- Adverse reactions are to be reported to FDA Medwatch & Regeneron Pharmaceuticals
+- Adverse reactions were to be reported to FDA Medwatch & Regeneron Pharmaceuticals

-- Patient must be provided with the “Fact Sheet for Patients, Parents and Caregivers” and be agreeable to the therapy
+- Patient must have been provided with the “Fact Sheet for Patients, Parents and Caregivers” and be agreeable to the therapy

 - Drug-drug interactions are suspected to be unlikely